phalcon-orphanage/docs/en/reference/loader.rst

 Universal Class Loader
 ======================
 helps to load your project classesautomatically based on some predefined conventions.
 This component is written in C giving you the lowest overhead reading and executing external PHP files.

-The behavior of this component is basically based on thePHP's capability of  `autoload classes <http://www.php.net/manual/en/language.oop5.autoload.php>`_ .This concept tells us that when a class that not exist is used in any part of the code, a special handler will try to load it.
+The behavior of this component is basically based on the PHP's capability of  `autoload classes <http://www.php.net/manual/en/language.oop5.autoload.php>`_ .This concept tells us that when a class that not exist is used in any part of the code, a special handler will try to load it.
 In this case, Phalcon_Loader is that kind of handler.
-Additionally, when you load classes as needed, the number of unnecessary files reads is decreased improving the overallperformance.
-This technique is also called  `lazy initialization <http://en.wikipedia.org/wiki/Lazy_initialization>`_ Principally, Phalcon_Loader gives you 3 alternatives to autoload classes.
+Additionally, when you load classes as needed, the number of unnecessary files reads is decreased improving the overall performance.
+This technique is also called  `lazy initialization <http://en.wikipedia.org/wiki/Lazy_initialization>`_.

+Principally, Phalcon_Loader gives you 3 alternatives to autoload classes.
 You can combine any of themor use a single one.

 Registering Namespaces
 ----------------------